JetBrains/kotlin-web-site/pages/docs/tutorials/getting-started-eclipse.md

    ![New Kotlin File Wizard]({{ url_for('tutorial_img', filename='getting-started-eclipse/file-name.png') }})

-3. Once you have a source file, add the `main` function which is the entry point to a Kotlin application.
+3. Once you have a source file, add the `main` function - the entry point to a Kotlin application.
 You can simply type `main` and invoke code completion by hitting `Ctrl + Space`.

    ![Main Template]({{ url_for('tutorial_img', filename='getting-started-eclipse/main.png') }})